 Tweets by @NWU_TRADE

-TRADE (an acronym for Trade and Development) is a research focus area at the North-West University (Potchefstroom Campus) specialising in the fields of international trade and economic development.
-Prof Wilma Viviers is the director of TRADE, and also holds a prestigious Chair in the WTO Chairs Programme.
+TRADE (an acronym for Trade and Development) is a research focus area at the North-West University specialising in the fields of international trade and economic development.
+Prof Daniel Meyer is the director of TRADE.

-TRADE offers (in collaboration with NWU’s School of Economics) the following postgraduate degrees:
+TRADE offers (in collaboration with NWU’s School of Economic and Management Sciences) the following postgraduate degrees:

 - MCom in International Trade